COUPON: Save 27% off your entire Helix order with code NAPLAB27 + get 2 free pillows. Expires 8/1/25.

 Pressure Relief Test

-The Helix Plus Luxe has excellent pressure relief.
-During our tests, I felt no significant level of pressure point build-up.
-Even as a lighter-weight body, the mattress creates ample comfort.
+The Helix Plus Luxe has an excellent level of pressure relief.
+During our tests, I did not feel any significant pressure points anywhere on my body.

 Comfort Layer